PoleG97/enable-littlefs-cli/README.md

 ## 🧠 Author

 Created by [PoleG97](https://github.com/PoleG97)
-Maintained as a CLI tool with ❤️ and Python power.
+Maintained as a CLI tool with ❤️ and 🐍 power.